Secure DNS Connection Settings

 Open PowerShell and run: Resolve-DnsName google.com | Select-Object Name,Type,IPAddress

-Or visit DNS Leak Test — you should see servers from Cloudflare, Quad9, or NWPS.fi (our encrypted upstreams).
+Or visit DNS Leak Test - you should see servers from our encrypted upstreams - typically Cloudflare or Quad9, sometimes Google.
 If you see your ISP's DNS instead, the setup isn't active yet.

 Windows 10

-Ad blocking works, but your ISP can see your queries.
+Ad blocking and filtering work, but your ISP can still see your queries.

 1. Control PanelNetwork and Sharing Center.